nopslip/pyLobster/README.md

 ==========
 Show help file:

-    python pyLobster.py -h
+   `python pyLobster.py -h`

 Run against a single URL:

-    python pyLobster.py
+   `python pyLobster.py`

-    what url would you like teh Lobster to visit? http://zacharywolff.com
+    what url would you like PyLobster to visit? http://zacharywolff.com

 If you want to feed it a list of URL's (from burp export or something)

-    python pyLobster.py -f urlList.txt
+  `python pyLobster.py -f urlList.txt`

 check sampleList.txt for expected format

 Dependencies
 ================
+*In the process of updating for Python 3*
-Tested on Python v 2.7.3 (hopefully works on 3+ too)
+Tested on Python v 2.7.3

 Python Requests Library
 https://github.com/kennethreitz/requests